HimaSagar12/Graphrag/HOW_TO_USE.md

 The system will respond with retrieved information from the graph.
 It will also show you the `retrieved_context` that would typically be sent to an LLM for further processing.

 To exit the application, type `exit` and press Enter.

+## Generating Code Flow Visualizations (DOT Graph)

+To generate a visual representation of the code's flow and dependencies:

+1.  **Run the CLI application** as described above.
+2. At the prompt, type:
+    ```
+    generate dot
+    ```
+    This will create a file named `code_flow.dot` in the root of your project directory.

+3.  **Render the DOT file to an image** using Graphviz.
+Open your terminal in the project's root directory and run:
+    ```bash
+    dot -Tpng code_flow.dot -o code_flow.png
+    ```
+    This command will generate a PNG image (`code_flow.png`) showing the code's structure and call relationships.
+You can change `-Tpng` to other formats like `-Tsvg` for SVG output.

 ## Codebase Example